1987 ADLM Lectureship Award

-Lance A. Liotta, M.D., Ph.D. is the recipient of this year’s AACC National Lectureship Award.
+Lance A. Liotta, M.D., Ph.D. is the recipient of this year’s the Association for Diagnostics & Laboratory Medicine (formerly AACC) National Lectureship Award.

 Dr. Liotta was born in Cleveland, OH, in 1947.
 He obtained his undergraduate training at Hiram College in Hiram, OH, graduating in 1969.
 From 1969 to 1976, he completed an M.D.–Ph.D. graduate program at Case Western Reserve University.
 For his Ph.D. thesis, Dr. Liotta developed a new experimental model to study cancer metastases.
 Dr. Liotta originated in vitro and in vivo experimental systems to quantitatively study specific events during the metastatic process, in particular the shedding of tumor cells into the circulation and the growth rate and death rate of micrometastases.
 He also developed a deterministic and stochastic mathematical model of the stages of metastases.
 A critical observation emerged: The major rate-limiting step in tumor cell extravasation was interaction of the tumor cells with the vascular basement membrane.
 To study the mechanisms involved in this event, Dr. Liotta isolated whole basement membranes from murine lung and studied the interaction of metastatic tumor cells with this extracellular matrix material.
 He found that aggressive tumor cells attached to, and degraded, the isolated basement membrane.